Article

 queryCondition="Contains")

-The query I specified above was derived from persistent experimentation.
-I started off with a basic search and as expected, over a thousand portfolios were returned.
-I ultimately derived a specific, but relevant query that returned a reasonable result set.
-From there, I was able to choose the specific benchmark portfolio for my use.
+The query I used above was developed through experimentation.
+I started with a basic search and, as expected, more than a thousand portfolios were returned.
+I refined the query until it produced a reasonable, manageable result set and then selected the specific benchmark portfolio for this example.

 # Specify the code in our query instead